Is this possibly the world’s most unusual musical instrument or just one of them?

-A little about the gum leafs music history
+A little about the gum leaf’s musical history

 Present day gum leaf blowing